OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 The FiniteDifference gradient calculation supports forward, central, and backward differencing via the attribute ``form``.
-The default value is ``'Central'`` for central differencing.
+The default value is ``'central'`` for central differencing.
 You can also define the step size that is applied for all of the parameter inputs when they are differenced.
 The default value is ``1.0e-6``.
 Note also that the parameter interface allows you to specify a separate step-size value for each parameter using the keyword argument ``fd_step`` in